AbdullahArpaci/AbdullahArpaci/README.md

 ---

 ### 🌟 Fun Facts:
-📚 I love reading books, solving algorithm problems, and constantly learning new things!
+📚 I love reading books, solving algorithm problems, and constantly learning new things in **AI and software development**!

 ---

 <p align="center">
   💬 Feel free to <a href="mailto:arpaciabdullah5151@gmail.com">reach out</a> if you'd like to collaborate! 🚀
 </p>